nrinaudo/kantan.csv/docs/src/main/tut/parsing.md

 instance, would not be very useful, as the order of columns matters in our example.

 ## Parsing into useful types
-That last example was interesting, but a bit underwhelming - rows as sequence of strings are a bit of a disappointment, especially with a language like Scala where we like things typed to their eyeballs.
+That last example was interesting, but a bit underwhelming - rows as sequences of strings are a bit of a disappointment, especially with a language like Scala where we like things typed to their eyeballs.

 Luckily, tabulate supports parsing into most standard types (and has easy to use extension mechanisms for whatever is